mr392/DRMR_Team8/README.md

 #### [Gitflow](/gitflow.md)
-A branching model that promtoes collaboration and scalability.
+A branching model that promotes collaboration and scalability.

 =====================================
 #### Changelog